Article first published December 2014, updated June 2019

 Employing contests to build your email list might be one way to achieve that goal.

-In this post, we’ll discuss why contests are an effective way to build your list and show you actionable tips & tools you can use to run a successful contest that builds your email list.
+Read on to discover why contests are an effective way to build your list and to learn some actionable tips and tools you can use to run a successful contest that builds your email list.

 Why you should use contests to help build your email list